MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/troubleshoot-field-service.md

   > [!div class="mx-imgBorder"]
   > ![Screenshot of a user attaching an image in Remote Assist on HoloLens.](./media/remote-assist-field-service-save-image-HL.png)

-- Update booking statuses, like marking work as complete
+- Update booking statuses, like marking work as complete.

   > [!div class="mx-imgBorder"]
   > ![Screenshot of Remote Assist on HoloLens, showing the option to change the status of the booking.](./media/remote-assist-field-service-bookings-status-HL.png)